QuintonQu/Mimosa/README.md

 Quinton's Ray Tracer with Metal

 ## Introduction
 This is an exercise project for writing ray tracing in Metal shader.
 The project is based on sample code [Accelerating ray tracing using Metal](https://developer.apple.com/documentation/metal/accelerating_ray_tracing_using_metal) from Apple.
-The sample code is written in Objective-C and Metal Shading Language.
+The code is written in Objective-C++ and Metal Shading Language.
 Hopefully, I will add Metal-CPP support to this project in the future.

 ## App Viewer
 The app viewer is written in Swift.
 It is a simple app that can load a scene and render it.
 You can simply choose different scenes and path tracing algorithms.